-The first scene, evoking the Golden Age, conjures up memories of Fred and Ginger swirling across the screen in Hollywood classics such as ‘Top Hat’, during a politically and economically tumultuous era, when popular escapism included film, hot clubs in Harlem, and ten cent admission dance halls in every town, where young people danced away their worries.
-The glamor of the 1930’s-40’s, marvelously delivered by headliners Tony and Sharna, displayed powerful and graceful elegance coupled with musical selections perfect for showcasing elements of the Foxtrot, Waltz, and Quickstep.
-The quality of dance was stunning with many notable performances by all of the principal dancers including Henry Bialykov, Artem Chigvintsev and Serge Onik.
+The first scene, evoking the Golden Age, conjures up memories of Fred and Ginger swirling across the screen in Hollywood classics such as “Top Hat,” during a politically and economically tumultuous era, when popular escapism included film, hot clubs in Harlem, and ten cent admission dance halls in every town, where young people danced away their worries.
+The glamor of the 1920’s-40’s, marvelously delivered by headliners Tony and Sharna, displayed powerful and graceful elegance coupled with musical selections perfect for showcasing elements of the Foxtrot, Waltz, and Quickstep.
+Quality dance was stunning, with many notable performances by all of the principal dancers including Henry Bialykov, Artem Chigvintsev and Serge Onik.
 One theater-goer observed, “Sharna Burgess embodies intention of movement when she dances,” with every gesture fully expressed.
 More formalized and structured than later Acts, it is also the most theatrical with requisite ballroom expressions and spectacular costuming by Doré Designs.
 It’s beautiful, splendid, and transports the audience to a magical era, whilst telling a secondary story of love and betrayal as old as time.

 The distinctly Urban feel of the next scene illustrates the unique cultural melting pot and creative incubator of Brooklyn, the first home for the newly immigrated Chmerkovskiy family.
-Val sets the narrative, rapping about their journey and ‘family over everything.’
-Dancing with verve, headliners Val and Jenna Johnson aptly capture the spontaneous street vibe, enhanced with apparel by Valentín and impressive movements both sharp and sinuous.
+Val sets the narrative, rapping about their journey and “family over everything.”
+Dancing with verve, headliners Val and Jenna Johnson aptly capture the spontaneous street vibe, enhanced with apparel by Valentín and impressive movements; sharp and sinuous.
 Especially noteworthy was a Paso Doble infused contemporary; an interesting juxtaposition which worked well.
-Living in Brooklyn, the brothers expanded formalized Latin and Ballroom knowledge with earthier, spontaneous club and street dancing, represented by an Afro-Caribbean influenced Jamaican Dance Hall Salsa number to ‘Watch Out for This’ and a distinctly American Hip Hop piece to ‘Apache (Jump On It)’.
-The latter traces the evolution and wider acceptance of the genre in American culture, adding some impeccably timed comedic notes in a dance-off between suburban Lyrca and lamé clad ‘Aerobicize’ team, led by Henry Byalikov and urban chic hip hop krew led by Alex Samusevich.
+Living in Brooklyn, the brothers expanded formalized Latin and Ballroom knowledge with earthier, spontaneous club and street dancing, represented by an Afro-Caribbean influenced Jamaican Dance Hall Salsa number to “Watch Out for This” and a distinctly American Hip Hop piece to “Apache (Jump On It).”
+The latter traces the evolution and wider acceptance of the genre in American culture, adding some impeccably timed comedic notes in a dance-off between suburban Lyrca and lamé clad “Aerobicize” team, led by Henry Byalikov and urban chic hip hop krew led by Alex Samusevich.
 Both gentlemen were spectacular in this and many other scenes during the production and in particular, the Urban scenes.

-Some of the same dance styles are performed in each Scene, but they present very differently based upon the musical selections and choreography.
+Some of the same dance styles appear in each Scene, but they present very differently based upon the musical selections and choreography.
 For example, each iteration of the Jive is completely different in feel, yet recognizable via signature kicks and flicks.
 An offshoot of American swing dances, particularly the Jitterbug popularized by the legendary Cab Calloway, the Jive emerged via African-American dance, eventually spreading to the broader population and internationally.
-Danced to a wide variety of music, SWAY’s choreography superbly illustrates the ‘language’ of the Jive and other dance styles can be performed with different ‘dialects’.
+Danced to a wide variety of music, SWAY’s choreography superbly illustrates the ‘language’ of the Jive and other dance styles are performed with different ‘dialects’.

 In conclusion, SWAY: A Dance Trilogy is brilliant, seamlessly fusing the artistry and athleticism of dance movement within the diverse and uniquely American cultural and societal historical context, with secondary stories woven throughout the production.
-The audience was entranced by superb performances, quality production values, and dazzling, unspoken narrative choreographed by Joao Tiago Fernandes and David Thomas Moore.
-SWAY: A Dance Trilogy, rewards the audience from beginning to end, with ‘must see’ theater worthy of a residency or touring production.
+Entranced, the audience enjoyed superb performances, quality production values, and dazzling, unspoken narrative choreographed by David Thomas Moore and Joao Tiago Fernandes.
+From beginning to end, SWAY: A Dance Trilogy is ‘must see’ theater worthy of a residency or touring production.